Industry7 min read

 Report documentation

 The SCV2 Document of Compliance and the MCA Application form have both been updated to reflect the Unified Code structure.
 Marine Inspect's statutory form pre-filling draws vessel particulars directly from the survey record and pre-populates the forms — these have been updated to the current post-December 2025 versions.
-If you're using other tools or templates, download the current form versions directly from the MCA website before conducting a coding survey — form reference numbers are subject to revision and should be verified at the point of use.
+Surveyors using other tools or templates should download the current form versions directly from the MCA website before conducting a coding survey — form reference numbers are subject to revision and should be verified at the point of use.

-A practical check: if your standard coding survey checklist or template was last reviewed before December 2025, it needs to be updated before your next coding survey.
+A practical check: a standard coding survey checklist or template last reviewed before December 2025 needs updating before the next coding survey.
 A checklist that references "Yellow Code clause 4.3" rather than the Unified Code equivalent is not fit for purpose after 12 December.

 Vessels Coded Under the Previous Framework

-If you are surveying a vessel that held a valid Document of Compliance under one of the previous codes before December 2025, confirm with the MCA what applies at its next renewal.
+Where a vessel held a valid Document of Compliance under one of the previous codes before December 2025, confirm with the MCA what applies at its next renewal.
 Check whether any transitional arrangements are in force and verify the requirements directly with the MCA before conducting the survey — do not assume the old code's provisions carry over automatically.
 Vessels that have been modified since their last Document of Compliance was issued (additional passenger capacity, structural changes, equipment changes) may require assessment against the full Unified Code requirements regardless of when the previous document was issued.

 Narrowboats and Inland Craft